vmware-archive/spring-boot-data-rest-demo/AddUI.md

   paper-input { width: 10em; }
 ```

 Add a new hidden ajax control.
+It doesn't matter where, so long as it's in the ```<template>``` block, but I put it right under the other one.
 The end point is the findByText method we defined in the repository.
 The params field is a JSON Key/Value object that is added to the GET request when the component is triggered.
 In this case we are binding it to a data element called searchString (defined below).
 The square brackets tell Polymer that it's a "one way" binding.
 Notice we take advantage of the same updateGreetings method as used in the getGreetings service.
 The "auto" property will tell the component to call the service when ever the params (or url) property changes, in this case when ever the searchString data changes.

 ```html
     <iron-ajax id="getGreetingsSearchService"